genesistoxical/pixie-cursors/README.md

 ## What's new?
 `Version 1.1.0` when opening an image smaller than 32px that is not square, it no longer looks blurry.

+`Version 1.4.1` eraser tool fixed, it wasn't working.
+Message displayed when opening an image while another one is already open has been improved.

 ## License
 **MIT License**